 Design and Appearance

-The LP60 with USB output port is only available in silver.
+The Audio-Technica AT-LP60-USB Fully Automatic Belt-Drive Stereo Turntable (USB & Analog), Silver is only available in silver.
 However, if a USB port is not important for you then you can get the unit without and choose from several colors including red, onyx black and dark blue.

 The aluminum platter of the LP60 is crafted from aluminum with most of the rest of the unit being made of plastic.
 It does not feel quite as solid as one would probably like but it is relatively light and easily portable.